zzzprojects/learn-orm/tutorials/dapper-querybuilder/query-builder.md

 # Query Builder

-**Dapper Query Builder** library let you build your SQL queries dynamically.
+**Dapper Query Builder** library lets you build your SQL queries dynamically.
 In Dapper, you can get all the records from any table as shown in the below example.

 ```csharp
 private static List<Author> GetAuthors()